All Episodes

 There are hashes all over the front and back images.

-What we have is the front on the left, lined up perfectly here in the middle of the camera.
+What we have is the front on the left, lined up perfectly here in the middle of the camera, we see the face of the crucified man.

-Well, Jesus, we know from John's gospel, he is penetrated through rib five and six by a spear.
+Well, Jesus, we know from John's Gospel, he is penetrated through rib five and six by a spear.

 And that spear, John says, blood and water comes out.

-Well, that's post-mortem blood.
+Well, that's postmortem blood.

 We know that that blood differs from the other pre-mortem blood on the shroud.

-So so many of these factoids are indicative that this was a man who had suffered crucifixion under the Romans.
+So many of these factoids are indicative that this was a man who had suffered crucifixion under the Romans.

 They were experts at it.

-And we see that all of this bears correspondence with what we read in the Gospels about how Jesus died.
+And we see that all this bears correspondence with what we read in the Gospels about how Jesus died.

 tucker carlson